Proxy fight: What it is & how to avoid one

 A proxy fight is not a hostile takeover; hostile takeovers can invoke a proxy fight to acquire a target company.
 Shareholders might use a proxy fight to replace any board members opposed to the takeover.

-Why might a proxy fight occur?
+Why might it occur?

 A proxy fight occurs when shareholders are unhappy with the company’s direction.
 If they disapprove of some aspect of corporate governance and no longer trust the board to act in their favour, shareholders might initiate a proxy fight to right those wrongs — perceived or otherwise.